You may have noticed that some brands use success stories or case studies as social proof.

 Choosing the client

-You may have many clients who are highly satisfied with the results obtained after using your product or after working with you.
+You may have many clients who are highly satisfied with the results obtained after using your product or working with you.

 Criteria for choosing the perfect client for a case study or success story:

 – The client is highly satisfied (Elementary, my dear Watson)

 – The client represents your ideal client (or that area on which you want to focus your efforts)